cissagatto/Chains-Hybrid-Partition/README.md

 # Chains of Hybrid Partition
 This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.

 We use the same principles of Ensemble of Classifiers Chains but applied to a Chain of data Partitions.
+We use ECC within each cluster and then a chains within each cluster, making a complete chain.

 ## How to cite
 @misc{Gatto2023, author = {Gatto, E. C.}, title = {Chains of Hybrid Partitions}, year = {2023}, publisher = {GitHub}, journal = {GitHub repository}, howpublished = {\url{https://github.com/cissagatto/Chains-Hybrid-Partition}}}